 Investing In TIPS ETFs and Mutual Funds

 The primary advantage of buying individual TIPS, despite the complexity, is the investor will not lose money if the bond is held to maturity, That is not the case if an investor purchases a Treasury Inflation Protected Security ETF or mutual fund.

-The price of TIPS fluctuates as interest rates change.
+The price of a TIPS ETF like individual TIPS will fluctuate as interest rates change.
+As interest rates go up, the price of TIPS ETFs fall.
+As interest rates decline, the price of TIPS ETFs rises.
 TIPS ETFs and mutual funds are frequently buying and selling TIPs as new shares of the fund or ETF are created and redeemed.
 That means the TIPS ETF or mutual fund investor could suffer a short-term loss if interest rates rise.
 The loss could be large enough to offset any potential inflation protection benefits.

 If the TIPS ETF or fund is held for 7 to 10 years, the loss due to rising interest rates can usually be recovered as the mutual fund and ETF invests in higher-yielding bonds.